 Born in Liverpool, I know the city inside out.
 Yet, it wasn’t until I came home after spending years overseas that I started to explore my city as a tourist.
 Showing my travel friends around the city, I finally took time to visit Liverpool’s many tourist attractions.
-In this guide, I’ll give you the 12 best things to do in Liverpool for first-time visitors.
+In this guide, I’ll give you the best things to do in Liverpool.
 This list is ideal if you’re on a weekend break in Liverpool and want to blend sightseeing with eating and drinking.

 Except for Anfield Stadium, all these sights are within walking distance of Liverpool City Centre.
 For Anfield, I give you details on how to get there from the city.

 Definitely one of the most historic and picturesque parts of Liverpool, the Royal Albert docks opened in 1846.
 It’s the largest collection of Grade I listed buildings in the UK.
 The docks have a dark history, forming a major part of the British Slave Trade.
 Today, the docks have a much better use – a place of culture packed with museums, restaurants, and bars.
 The Albert dock extends into the area known as the Pier Head.
 It’s a lovely river-front walk with more sights, museums, and eateries.

 Museums at the Royal Albert Dock include The Beatles Story, International Slavery Museum, Merseyside Maritime Museum, and The Tate Liverpool.
 Find out more at The Albert Dock website.